Lee Pey Woan: Academic career

 Lee joined the faculty at the Singapore Management University School of Law in 2000, which was at that point of time still a law department under the Lee Kong Chian School of Business.
 She was subsequently appointed an associate professor of law in 2008, and a professor of law in 2019.
-She was also associate dean (undergraduate teaching & curriculum) from 2017 to 2020.

-Lee was previously the vice-provost of faculty matters, and is presenly Dean and professor at the Singapore Management University School of Law, serving a 5-year term as the dean of the school with effect from July 2022.
+Over the years, Lee has held numerous leadership positions in the Singapore Management University School of Law.
+In 2010, Lee was appointed Associate Dean (Teaching and Curriculum) and she was subsequently appointed Associate Dean (Undergraduate Teaching & Curriculum) in 2017, before then becoming the vice-provost of faculty matters.
+She is currently Dean and professor at the Singapore Management University School of Law, where she serves a 5-year term as the dean of the school with effect from July 2022.
 She was selected as dean following "an extensive and rigorous global search that started in August 2021".
-Lee has stated that her aim is to have the school be amongst the top 50 law schools in the world and top 5 in Asia by the end of her term.
+Lee has stated at the start of her appointment that her aim is to have the school be amongst the top 50 law schools in the world and top 5 in Asia within the next five to ten years.

+In May 2025, Lee co-wrote an article in May 2025 in the Straits Times discussing the issue of attrition in the legal profession.